wmorellato/babel/README.md

 Send stories to your Kindle device.
 Requires setting up email addresses.
 [Read this guide](https://www.amazon.co.uk/sendtokindle/email) on how to do this.
 Then set the appropriate settings variables defined below.

+Also it requires [pandoc-templates](https://github.com/prosegrinder/pandoc-templates) to generate the file in Shunn's format.
+Clone the repo in your local machine and set the path in the `exporter.pandoc-templates` setting on vscode.

 Bear in mind that sending documents by email is quite unreliable, and it may not arrive, but it has worked for me so far.

 ## Settings